zeek/broker/doc/data.rst

 .. |std_chrono| replace:: ``std::chrono``
 .. _std_chrono: http://en.cppreference.com/w/cpp/chrono

-Interval
+Timespan
 ~~~~~~~~

-An ``interval`` represents relative time duration in nanoseconds.
+An ``timespan`` represents relative time duration in nanoseconds.
 Given that
 the internal reprsentation is a 64-bit signed integer, this allows for
 representing approximately 292 years.